videolan/x265/doc/reST/cli.rst

 	Adaptive Quantization operating mode.
 Raise or lower per-block quantization based on complexity analysis of the source image.
 The more complex the block, the more quantization is used.
-This offsets the tendency of the encoder to spend too many bits on complex areas and not enough in flat areas.
+These offsets the tendency of the encoder to spend too many bits on complex areas and not enough in flat areas.